eringrand/edavproj/README.md

 Motivation
 ------------

-There has already been a plethora of [anecdotal](http://articles.latimes.com/2003/jul/27/local/me-sat27) and [empirical evidence](http://economix.blogs.nytimes.com/2009/08/27/sat-scores-and-family-income/?_r=1) suggesting a relationship between a student's SAT scoresand their family's income.
+There has already been a plethora of [anecdotal](http://articles.latimes.com/2003/jul/27/local/me-sat27) and [empirical evidence](http://economix.blogs.nytimes.com/2009/08/27/sat-scores-and-family-income/?_r=1) suggesting a relationship between a student's SAT scores and their family's income.
 For example, this from the Huffington Post in 2013:

 ![HuffPo SAT](img/SATScores_0.png)